-Stung by the whole Ginny/Rhonda/Sandy debacle and inspired by Denny Crane, the Senior Citizen Love Doctor of Del Flor, Alan threw himself into his fitness regimen over the course of the next week.
+Stung by the whole Ginny/Rhonda/Sandy debacle and inspired by Denny Crane, the Senior Citizen Love Doctor of Flor Del, Alan threw himself into his fitness regimen over the course of the next week.
 Not only did he do the morning hike with his group every day, he even managed to walk the trail two evenings when the days had cooled down.
 He increased his water intake and started doing some stretching exercises in the evening before retiring for the night, much to his roommate's amusement.

 "Alan, my lad," Denny had said the first time Alan had begun doing isometrics as they watched a movie, "don't hurt yourself."

-"Don't worry about me," was Alan's reply, "You may be getting the girls now but, I will be in great demand once we get home!
+"Don't worry about me," was Alan's reply, "You may be getting the girls now, but I will be in great demand once we get home!
 Of that, have no doubt, my friend."

 Thursday evening, Denny and Alan sat on their patio watching the sky and the mountains change colors as the sun set.
 Denny had his usual scotch and cigar while Alan sipped on a glass of club soda flavored with slices of lemon and lime.
 Frowning at the glass in the younger man's hand, Denny remarked, "So, is that it, then?
 No more scotch?"

 Alan shook his head and laughed softly.
 "Not to worry, Denny.
 I'll be back to my scotch drinking and cigar smoking self when we go home.
 I just don't want to be counter-productive.
 As much as I enjoyed that scotch and cigar I had last Friday, I am determined to keep my weight loss going.
-I have to admit, when you first suggested a fat farm, I was skeptical but, I have learned a lot since coming here.
-I thought I would have to give up everything I enjoy but, I just have to pay attention to how much I'm eating and drinking."
+I have to admit, when you first suggested a fat farm, I was skeptical, but I have learned a lot since coming here.
+I thought I would have to give up everything I enjoy, but I just have to pay attention to how much I'm eating and drinking."
 He turned to gaze at the mountains as they slowly faded from sight.
 "What travel arrangements did you make?"

 Denny stood and stretched.
-"A car will take us to the airport at 11.
+"A car will take us to the airport at eleven.
 Steve and Cody said they expect to have the pre-flight check completed and the flight plans filed for a noon departure.
 That should get us back to Boston by 9:30PM Eastern Standard Time.
 I have to say, Alan, I'm going to miss this place."

 "I guess you will!
 You've had more ass here than a toilet seat."

 Denny grimaced, "You can be so crude, sometimes.
-You're right but, crude."
+You're right, but crude."
 Denny snapped his fingers as a thought occurred to him.
 "Alan, how about we make this an annual thing?
 So we can tone up after the holiday season and gear up for The Removal of the Coats in the spring?"

 Alan raised his glass.
 "I'll drink to that!
 That's a splendid idea, Denny."
 He drained his glass.
-"I'm finished drinking but, do you want another?"
+"I'm finished drinking, but do you want another?"

 "No, thanks.
 I think I'm going to go put on my pajamas, climb into bed and watch a movie.
 I brought 'Tombstone.'"